Teradata/stacki-wiki/Frontend-Installation.md

 #### New

-If this was a [New](#new) installation the Frontend will now format its filesystems and copy the Pallets from the onto its hard disk.
+If this was a [New](#new) installation, the Frontend will now format its filesystems and copy the Pallets from the DVD onto its hard disk.
-Next it will install all the packages and configuration.
+Next, it will install all the packages and then run post configuration scripts.
-When this is complete the Frontend will reboot.
+When this is complete, the Frontend will reboot.
-Your Stacki Frontend is now ready.
+Your Stacki Frontend is now ready to install Backend servers.

 #### Existing

-If this was an [Existing](#existing) installation the installer will finalize the Frontent configuration, after this complete you must reboot the Frontend.
+If this was an [Existing](#existing) installation, after the _frontend-install.py_ program completes, you must reboot the Frontend:

     # /sbin/init 6

-Your Stacki Frontend is now ready.
+Your Stacki Frontend is now ready to install Backend servers.